A Federated Learning Approach to Anomaly Detection in Smart Buildings: Introduction

 In centralized systems, an abnormal sensor behavior is detected by a central model on a server.
 Typically, all the training data are collected from the sensors through gateways and saved on the cloud.
-However, these centralized systems lack processing power and speed, and usually expose data during the transmission from client to server, raising concerns about privacy for clients.
+Centralized systems are, however, prone to failures, vulnerable to cyber invasions and infections, and often require longer access times for training data coming from remote devices, leading to potential data exposure during the transmission from clients to server, and hence raising concerns about clients' privacy~\cite{goodhue1991security}.
 Federated learning has recently emerged as a powerful alternative to centralized systems, as it enables the collaborative training of machine learning models from decentralized datasets in users' devices such as mobile phones, wearable devices and smart sensors without uploading their privacy-sensitive data to a central server or service provider~\cite{KonecnyMYRSB16,mcmahan2016communication,Mehryar:19,Niyato:19,TianLi:19,YChen:19,KBonawitz:19,PLiang:20,Hongyi:20}, while reducing communication cost~\cite{bonawitz2017practical}.
 For example, in a federated learning system for smart buildings, each sensor performs model training using its own data and sends local updates to the central server for aggregation in order to update the global model, which is then redistributed to the sensors.
 The training process of a federated learning model is usually carried out using the federated averaging algorithm~\cite{mcmahan2016communication}, and is repeated iteratively until model convergence or the maximum number of training rounds is reached.
-Moreover, secure aggregation can be used to combine the outputs of local models on sensors for updating a global model by leveraging secure multiparty computation\cite{brendan2017learning}.
+Moreover, secure aggregation can be used to combine the outputs of local models on sensors for updating a global model by leveraging secure multiparty computation~\cite{brendan2017learning}.

+While federated learning has some privacy-enhancing advantages as compared to sharing private data with a central server, recent studies have shown that an honest-but-curious server can analyze the local model parameter updates to perform gradient leakage attacks~\cite{zhu2019dlg,Jonas2020Geiping}, which usually occur on comprised sensors, and hence the server may gain access to some private training data.
+To mitigate this issue of data leakage, federated learning can be used in conjunction with secure multi-party computation, homomorphic encryption, or differential privacy.
+With secure multi-party computation, for instance, the local model updates are securely combined into a single aggregate update in order to ensure that the data communicated through federated learning to the centralized server stays private~\cite{bonawitz2017practical}.
+Another effective strategy to prevent the gradients from leaking private training data is to set those with small magnitudes to zero~\cite{zhu2019dlg}.